 We were pleasantly surprised to find the walk to the top only took us 25 minutes.
 All of the information you find online will tell you it is a 2 hour return walk, however this will depend on your level of fitness.

 I had never seen anything like it.
 It was probably as amazing as my memories of Arizona’s Grand Canyon.
-Something so spectacular you could never image what it would be like to witness the landscape in person.
+Something so spectacular you could never imagine what it would be like to witness the landscape in person.
 A 360 degree view that almost didn’t seem real.
 As the sun started to set, the sky turned a deep orange, before setting into a dark purple from the cloud cover.
 The atmosphere was quiet, with just the sound of the wind and birds singing in the distance.
-I was at peace.

 The Glass House Mountains have a very high spiritual significance to the local indigenous people of the land.
 It’s really important to respect and care for this special place.
 The national park is protected meaning plants, animals, soil and rocks shouldn’t be interfered with.